Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

 * Provision data plane when a consumer requests access to a product resource
 * Deprovision data plane when a consumer deletes an application or credentials
+* Enforce an expiration date for provisioned credential
 * Report traffic to Consumer Insights

 ### Provision data plane when consumer requests access to a product resource